Helping millions of people navigate the world of technology.

-Top 3 Ways to Disable or Enable Search Highlights in Windows 10 and Windows 11
+3 Ways to Disable or Enable Search Highlights in Windows 10 and Windows 11

-1. Disable or Enable Search Highlights From the Settings App
+Method 1: Disable or Enable Search Highlights From the Settings App

 The Settings app on Windows allows you to control most things on your PC.
 You can use it to disable or enable the search highlights feature quickly.
 Here’s how you can enable or disable search highlights.

-2. Disable or Enable Search Highlights From Registry Editor
+Method 2: Disable or Enable Search Highlights From Registry Editor

 If you’re an avid Windows user who enjoys tinkering with the Registry Editor, you can use the following registry trick to enable or disable search highlights.
-Besides, this method can be useful to manage search highlights settings for all the users on your PC at once.
+Besides, this method can be useful to manage search highlight settings for all the users on your PC at once.

-Step 3: In the Registry Editor window, use the address bar at the top to navigate to the following key:
+Step 2: In the Registry Editor window, use the address bar at the top to navigate to the following key:

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Windows Search

-Step 4: On your right, look for the EnableDynamicContentInWSB entry.
+Step 3: On your right, look for the EnableDynamicContentInWSB entry.

 If you can’t find it, right-click anywhere on the empty space, go to New, and select DWORD (32-bit) Value.
-Name it ‘EnableDynamicContentInWSB.’
+Name it EnableDynamicContentInWSB.

 Exit Registry Editor and restart your PC to apply the changes.
-If you wish to enable the search highlights at any point, follow the same steps above and change the Value data for EnableDynamicContentInWSB to 1 in Step 5.
+If you wish to enable the search highlights at any point, follow the same steps above and change the value data for EnableDynamicContentInWSB to 1 in Step 5.

-3. Disable or Enable Search Highlights via Group Policy
+Method 3: Disable or Enable Search Highlights via Group Policy

 Step 1: Press the Windows key + R to launch the Run dialog box.
 Type in gpedit.msc in the Open field and press Enter.